mauroboffardi/decathlon/README.md

 - The data is not complicated nor big, so any file based approach (XML, JSON?) would be sufficent.
 For better expandibility i selected a SQL database, Derby was one of the simpler, since it is free and can be embedded in Tomcat, not requiring external intergration
 - Added derby.jar (embedded version) in WEB-INF/lib of the project.
 - Implemented a connection in context.xml, and a custom ServletContextListener (that is run at Tomcat startup) to initialize the DB at Startup
+- Created Interface/Impl/Magr pattern. "completed" and "score" attributes are calculated in the getters, but made persistent to facilitate sorted data retrival.
 - Shared first version of the code to a repository on GitHub
 - Created webapp framework with header and footer
 - Added configuration of database location
+- Added UPDATE method for Performance record, went to an extensive redesign of "Seconds" type to provide correct parsing, and relates test cases.
+Initialized demo data

 ### TODO
+- calculate score
+- to test cases and review Second.toString()
 - Manage performance deletion
 - Check string length in DB layer
 - Create default view